-The flyback transformer is a special type of transformer, which can produce high voltage, high-frequency electric signals, that are generally saw-tooth signals.
-The flyback is also known as a line output transformer (LOPT).
+The flyback transformer is a special type of transformer, which produces high voltage, high-frequency electric signals, that are basically saw-tooth signals.
+It is also called as the line output transformer (LOPT).
 It is exclusively used in modern electronic applications like CRT displays, LED fixtures, solar micro-inverters, telecom, AC-DC power supply, and many more.
-Since this device is of great use in modern electronics, it is essential to better understand its design, its construction, its function, and its range of applications.
+Since this device is of great use in modern electronics, it is essential to be literate about its design/construction, function, and range of applications.
 Are you aware of all these factors?
-If you are not, then this post holds some of the answers.
+If you are not, then this post holds all the answers.
 This post introduces you to flyback transformer design and construction, its working principle, and its significant industrial applications.

 An Overview of Flyback Transformer

 The flyback transformer is an inductor featuring conductive coils called primary and secondary winding with an inductive gap in between.
-As the input voltage is applied to the primary winding, it generates energy which is first stored in the gap and then is transferred to the secondary winding.
-It works on the basis of flyback topology in which the energy generated is first stored in the form of a magnetic inductor and then is transferred to the secondary winding after switch is turned off.
+As the input voltage is applied to the primary winding, it generates electric energy which is first stored between the gap and then is transferred to the secondary winding.
+It works on the basis of flyback topology in which the energy generated is first stored in the form of a magnetic switch and then is transferred to secondary winding after switching the cycle.
 These flyback transformers are used as voltage converters or circuit isolators.
-Generally, the flyback transformer is the principle component in a flyback converter circuit and it is used in many applications.
+Generally, the flyback transformer is designed to be an integrated part of flyback converters and then is installed for several applications.

 Flyback Transformer Design/Construction